Coalbrookdale Formation: History of research

 In 1978, John M. Hurst, N. J. Hancock and William Stuart McKerrow determined the geological setting as Wenlock Group based on the distribution of brachiopod fossils collected from the surrounding areas.
 The rich store of Silurian fossils was first discovered by Robert J. King, a mineralogist and retired Curator in the Department of Geology at the University of Leicester.
 In 1990, King spent summer vacation in Herefordshire and found tiny nodules in mineral cements (concretions) which he later cracked open to find fossils inside.
 He returned to the same site and collected nine such concretions, four of which contained fossils.
 In December 1990, he donated the fossils to the Department of Geology.
 In 1994, the then curator Roy G. Clements gave the specimens to David J. Siveter for identification.
 Microscopic examination convinced Siveter that the specimens were unique Silurian fossils.
-With the help of his twin brother Derek, a Silurian geology expert at the Oxford University Museum of Natural History, he was able to identify arthropod with well-preserved limbs.
+With the help of his twin brother Derek, a Silurian geology expert at the Oxford University Museum of Natural History, he was able to identify an arthropod with well-preserved limbs.
 Encouraged by such a good finding, the Siveters and King made more systematic investigation in December 1994.
 The next year they sought assistance from Derek E. G. Briggs at the University of Bristol, an expert in fossil taxonomy, who joined their expedition from 1996.

 The research team reported the discovery of the first specimen as a "new arthropod" (along with a trilobite and polychaete worm) in Nature that year:The small arthropod which dominates the fauna so far discovered is 3–4 mm long.
 With the evidence presently available, we cannot assign this new arthropod to the trilobites or any living chelicerate or crustacean taxon.
 It represents an intermediate morphology like those that dominate the Burgess Shale.
 With the scientific evidence, they were able to procure research fund from the Natural Environment Research Council (NERC) and the Leverhulme Trust.
 Patrick Orr and later Mark Sutton were recruited as postdoctoral researchers.
 Together, they gave the first specimen a name in 2000 as Offacolus kingi, honouring the original discoverer, King; the genus name referring to the eighth-century king of Mercia, Offa.